PennyLaneAI/pennylane/doc/introduction/data.rst

 Using Datasets in PennyLane
 ---------------------------

-Once loaded, one can access properties of the datasets (referred to as _attributes_):
+Once loaded, one can access properties of the datasets:

 .. code-block:: python